What is Matcha

 Marukyu-Koyamaen

 One of Japan's most prominent tea producers, with a long history of tea manufacturing and many prized teas.
-The quality of their tea is so high it is selected by “iemoto” or grand tea masters, Japanese restaurants and tea lovers.
+Their teas are often selected by “iemoto”, the highest rank tea masters and Japanese restaurants.

 ➢ Marukyu-Koyamaen matcha in our portfolio: 51 (plus seasonal)